WWE Hall of Famer Jerry ‘The King’ Lawler recovering after ‘massive’ stroke

 A Wednesday update posted on Lawler’s Twitter described the stroke as “massive.”
 According to the post, Lawler’s speech is currently “limited” but he is expected to fully recover with rehabilitation.

-Photos included in the post show Lawler out of bed and giving a thumbs-up.
+Photos included in the post show Lawler out of bed and giving a thumbs-up, WREG reports.

 Lawler started his pro wrestling career in 1970 and won 35 American Wrestling Association Southern Heavyweight Championships and 10 AWA Tag Team Championships, according to his official website.
 Since the start of his career in the 70s, he has won 168 championships.